List of people executed in the United States in 2017

 Twenty-three people, all male, were executed in the United States in 2017, all by lethal injection.
-The state of Arkansas executed four people in April, ending a hiatus on executions in the state which had lasted for over 11 years.
+The state of Arkansas executed four people in April, ending a hiatus on executions in the state that had lasted for over 11 years.
+However, the state has not executed anyone since.
 Virginia conducted its final two executions in 2017, with the state having since abolished capital punishment in 2021.